-eWORKS is a secure online tool that automates the background investigation process for prospective FDIC staff and contractors. eWORKS reduces the time it takes candidates to complete and submit their required security forms while decreasing the opportunity for errors. eWORKS also allows FDIC points of contact (POCs) to more easily check on the status of a candidate’s BI throughout the process.
+eWORKS is a secure online tool that automates the personnel security vetting process for FDIC applicants, employees, and contractors. eWORKS reduces the time it takes candidates to complete and submit their required security forms while decreasing the opportunity for errors. eWORKS also allows FDIC points of contact (POCs) to easily check on the status of a candidate’s preliminary vetting request throughout the process.

-Once fingerprinted, the candidate completes and releases a set of online forms in eWORKS.
-When the FDIC POC determines the correct timing, the candidate’s forms are securely transmitted within eWORKS to FDIC SEPS for full processing.
+Once fingerprinted, the applicant or contractor personnel completes and releases a set of online digital forms in eWORKS.
+When the FDIC POC determines the forms are complete, the forms are securely transmitted within eWORKS to the Personnel Security Unit for processing.

-- The FDIC point of contact (POC) uses eWORKS to initiate an email to the candidate.
+- The FDIC point of contact (POC) uses eWORKS to initiate an email to the applicant or contractor personnel.

 - eWORKS sends an automated email that includes a link to the eWORKS portal and login instructions.

-- The FDIC POC can log into eWORKS at any time to review a candidate’s BI status.
+- The FDIC POC can log into eWORKS at any time to review an applicant or contractors preliminary vetting status.

 How to Use eWORKS